pórnatka pomerančová

 Increasing anthropogenic impacts on mountain forest ecosystems, including recreational pressure, logging, and the removal of dead wood, are leading to the destruction of habitats for Auriporia aurulenta, a species with strict requirements for large coniferous dead wood in mountain habitats.

-The species is known from several countries in Europe (Austria, Croatia, Czech Republic, France, Germany, Poland, Russia (European part), Serbia, Slovakia, Slovenia, Spain, Switzerland, Ukraine), and Asia (China, India, Russia (Asian part).
+The species is known from several countries in Europe (Austria, Croatia, Czech Republic, France, Germany, Poland, Russia (European part), Serbia, Slovakia, Slovenia, Spain, Switzerland, Ukraine).
+There are also records from Japan and Eastern Russia.
 Usually it is restricted to mountain habitats, everywhere it has been recorded as single specimens.
-There is one report from the United States, which is not included in this assessment as the described habitat for that specimen indicates that it may represent a distinct species.
+There is one report from the United States and one from Brazil, which are not included in this assessment as the described habitat for that specimen indicates that it may represent a distinct species.

 Population Trend: Decreasing

 Auriporia aurulenta is a lignicolous saprotroph.
 The species primarily occurs in mountain old-growth or mature coniferous and mixed coniferous-broadleaved forests.
-Basidiocarps occur on the wood of large-size coniferous fallen trunks (Pinus, Picea, Abies).
+Basidiomata occur on the wood of large-size coniferous fallen trunks (Pinus, Picea, Abies) and rarely Fagus.

-As the species needs large dead conifer trunks, logging, removal of dead wood, etc. reduces its required substrata and habitat.
+As the species needs large dead conifer trunks, logging and removal of dead wood reduces its required substrata and habitat.
 Logging of these forests and conversion for recreational development of mountain areas are key drivers of habitat loss.

 Site and habitat protection with appropriate management is needed.